flairNLP/transformer-ranker/examples/02-sequence-labeling.md

 We loaded token classification datasets, selected language models, and ranked them based on transferability scores.
 The result is a list of model names with transferability scores, helping you choose which to fine-tune or skip.

-To fine-tune the top-ranked model, you can use either the Flair or Transformers framework.
+To fine-tune the top-ranked model, you can use Flair or Transformers frameworks.